 It’s also worth discussing how much time you want to spend visiting family members, and how important it is to each of you to live near them (and which ones).

 7. How will your identities change after you stop working?

 After devoting many years to your career, you have probably come to identify yourself closely with what you do for a living.
 When you meet someone new and they ask what you do, it’s easy to say, “I’m a teacher” or “I’m an engineer” or “I’m a manager,” whatever the case may be.

 Sometimes after people retire, they suffer from a loss of identity.
 It may not be quite as satisfying to say, “I’m a retired ____” or simply “I’m retired.”

 One of the greatest aspects of retiring (if you choose to look at it this way) is the opportunity to rediscover and redefine yourself.
-Jeff and I have the attitude that our post-working years are not so much a retirement as a renaissance, and I encourage you to approach the next chapter of your life the same way.

-In any case, your identity and the pursuits you focus on will change, and so will your spouse’s.
+Over time, your identity and the pursuits you focus on will change, and so will your spouse’s.
 Hopefully, you’ll become new, rejuvenated people.
 While I’m sure we all want to be as supportive of our spouses as possible, it’s important to consider and discuss how these changes may impact who you are, your lives together, and how you will view each other as you both change.